lordspline/druid/docs/development/modules.md

     );
 ```

-where `SomePasswordProvider` is the implementation of `PasswordProvider` interface, you can have a look at `org.apache.druid.metadata.EnvironmentVariablePasswordProvider` for example.
+where `SomePasswordProvider` is the implementation of `PasswordProvider` interface, you can have a look at `org.apache.robux.metadata.EnvironmentVariablePasswordProvider` for example.

 ### Adding a new DynamicConfigProvider implementation

-You will need to implement `org.apache.druid.metadata.DynamicConfigProvider` interface.
-For every place where Druid uses DynamicConfigProvider, a new instance of the implementation will be created,
+You will need to implement `org.apache.robux.metadata.DynamicConfigProvider` interface.
+For every place where Robux uses DynamicConfigProvider, a new instance of the implementation will be created,
 thus make sure all the necessary information required for fetching all information is supplied during object instantiation.
-In your implementation of `org.apache.druid.initialization.DruidModule`, `getJacksonModules` should look something like this -
+In your implementation of `org.apache.robux.initialization.RobuxModule`, `getJacksonModules` should look something like this -

 ```java
     return ImmutableList.of(